vedaRadev/sre-take-home-exercise-go/README.md

 - Break out functions into separate files/packages, mostly because this program is so small and I feel like breaking stuff into separate files would make the code just harder to follow.
-If anything, the SyncedLogger is a nice candidate to pull out into its own file, and I certainly would do that if it got any bigger or more complicated.
+(I did eventually break out SyncedPrinter into its own file because it got large enough to warrant it, and it was obvious it was its own self-contained entity.)

 ## Fixes and Improvements
 Note: All fixes and improvements here are listed in the order they were added.
+Some build off changes made for previous fixes and improvements.

 ### Added additional logging
 ##### Discovery